netw0rm/atlaskit/packages/ak-dropdown/docs/USAGE.md

 import Dropdown from 'ak-dropdown';
 ```

-Now we can use the defined tag in our HTML markup, e.g.:
+Now you can use the defined tag in your HTML markup:

 #### index.html